Writing isn't always Flip-flops and Typewriters in the Park.

 It's been a journey.
 I know that's cliché, but it is SO the truth.
 Let me draw you a little map.

-There are at least 10 good stories from each of the stops on that map, but there's no way I can tell you all of them right now.
+There are at least 10 good stories from each of the stops on this map, but there's no way I can tell you all of them right now.

-If you don't have time for my whole saga, here's the Coles Notes version.
+If you don't have time for my whole saga, scroll down for the Coles Notes version.

 - I grew up in rural (and beautiful) Hopewell Cape, on the Fundy Coast of New Brunswick, Canada.